theckman/yacspin/README.md

 colors, and even the character used to denote success or failure are customizable in either the initial config or via the methods.

-By doing this you can use the spinner to display the satus of a list of tasks being executed serially.
+By doing this you can use the spinner to display the status of a list of tasks being executed serially.

 ##### Stop